Port of Turku: Harbour

 The port spans a wide area on the southern coastline of the city of Turku, from the mouth of the River Aura to the district of Pansio.
 The area around the railway station is served by the four (twice-daily) Silja line and Viking Line passenger ferry services to Stockholm via Mariehamn, the capital of Åland.

+Ships serving the terminal

 Importance

 Because of the port's location at the southwestern corner of Finland the harbour provides the most efficient route to serve the Baltic Sea.
 Turku Harbour is one of the most important shipment points in the country, handling over four million tonnes of cargo and a corresponding four million passengers per year.

 As a comparison to Helsinki-Vantaa Airport; Turku handles one third as many passengers per year, but thirty times as much freight annually.

 Daily passenger ferry traffic is operated from Turku to Åland and Stockholm.
 Weekly ferry destinations include Travemünde, Hamburg, Lübeck, Antwerp, Harwich and Paldiski.
 There are also less frequent connections to popular holiday destinations such as St Malo and several cities in Spain.
 The most important operators of ferry services are Silja Line and Viking Line.